 During a site visit to Delta Airlines, I noticed something unexpected: a wall-mounted screen cycling through mugshots.
 Security guards were manually scanning faces against a printed "banned visitor" list.

-They were frustrated, inefficient — and overwhelmed.
+They were frustrated, inefficient, and overwhelmed.
 It was like expecting Google-level results from a flipbook.
-That’s when I had an idea.
+That is when I had an idea.

-I proposed an AI-based image matcher that could take **verbal traits** (e.g. “male, mid-30s, beard, dark hoodie”) and return a ranked list of likely matches — not exact, but **close enough to help a human decide faster.**
+I proposed an AI-based image matcher that could take verbal traits (male, mid-30s, beard, dark hoodie) and return a ranked list of likely matches.
+Not exact, but close enough to help a human decide faster.

 I worked with our product team to create a basic prototype using: